PhilipDaniels/log-file-processor/README.md

 * [ ] Tools: figure out how to run rustfmt in VS Code.
 * [ ] Tools: figure out how to run clippy in VS Code
 * [ ] Allow custom regex extractors for columns.
-* [ ] Filter: from/to dates
-    - I have added the raw strings to the Arguments.
-    - I now need to add to the profile.
-    - Then do the From for Configuration
-    - Then do the get_config method
-    - Finally apply the date filter to the parsed line.
+* [ ] Filter: from/to dates: apply the date filter to the parsed line.
 * [ ] Filter: column is non-blank, e.g. for call recorder execution time
 * [ ] Filter: column matches a regex, ANY column matches a regex.
 DOES NOT MATCH, e.g. to get rid of heartbeats.
 * [ ] Rewrite using nom!